-The hugely popular National Housing Delivery Conference returns for it's 11th year on 21st March.
+The hugely popular Affordable Housing Conference returns for it's 12th year on 21st March.

 The Event looks at the roles and opportunities for all players in the market, including Investors, Developers, Local Authorities, Housing Associations and their related advisers, whilst networking with the leading professionals in Housing from across the UK.
 Much is happening currently, with the sector evolving rapidly, and lots of opportunities are emerging as a result.